-Note 6 "New Accounting Standards" to the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2023 includes new IFRS Accounting Standards that became effective for the Company on January 1, 2023, and Note 7 "Future Accounting Changes" discusses IFRS Accounting Standards and interpretations that are issued, but not yet effective at December 31, 2023.
+Note 6 "New Accounting Standards" to Aecon's December 31, 2024 audited consolidated financial statements includes new IFRS standards and amendments that became effective for the Company on January 1, 2024, and Note 7 "Future Accounting Changes" discusses IFRS standards and amendments that are issued, but not yet effective.
+Upon the adoption of the amendments to IAS 1, the Preferred Shares of Aecon Utilities at December 31, 2023 and January 1, 2023 were reclassified from non-current liabilities to current liabilities and bank indebtedness at December 31, 2023 and January 1, 2023 was reclassified from current liabilities to non-current liabilities in the consolidated balance sheets.